croz-ltd/klokwrk-project/support/documentation/adr/content/0013-validation-taxonomy.md

 ## Decision
 **We will execute syntactic validation at the application facade layer.
 If necessary for UI requirements, it may also be executed on the adapter layer.**

 Core validation at the application facade layer ensures that input data from any inbound channel will be validated in the same way.
-An example can be seen in `BookingOfferApplicationService` class from `cargotracker-booking-commandside-app` module.
+An example can be seen in `BookingOfferCommandApplicationService` class from `cargotracker-booking-commandside-app` module.

 Validation at the inbound channel adapter layer is used when there is a need for UI or client-specific validations.
 A typical example is an email verification scenario where, with repetition, we want to assure that the user submitted the correct email.